AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

   <div class="wide-diagram__viewport" tabindex="0" role="group" aria-label="Scrollable diagram">
   <img src="{{ '/imgs/april-interval-universal-approximation.svg' | relative_url }}" width="860" style="display: block; margin: 0 auto;" alt="A continuous target score and a nearby piecewise-linear network curve.
 Over each of three input intervals, blue markers identify the network extrema and its exact output range, while a dashed purple IBP-certified range is slightly wider and encloses that network range.">
   </div>
-  <figcaption>The curves show pointwise approximation.
-On each interval, the blue band spans the network's exact outputs, and the dashed IBP-certified band encloses that range.</figcaption>
 </figure>

 The theorem settles the existence question by allowing us to choose a network